redis/redis-doc/docs/manual/eviction.md

 developer community, since it is the default behavior for the popular *memcached* system.

 This page covers the more general topic of the Redis `maxmemory` directive used to limit the memory usage to a fixed amount.
-This page it also covers in depth the LRU eviction algorithm used by Redis, that is actually an approximation of the exact LRU.
+It also extensively covers the LRU eviction algorithm used by Redis, which is actually an approximation of the exact LRU.

 ## `Maxmemory` configuration directive